Application and approval of qualifications

 The translator’s name and stamp must appear clearly from the translation.
 If the stamp is not in Danish or English, it must be translated by the translator.
 The translator must use a band, seal or the like to attach the translated document to the document in the original language.

 We either use the World Directory of Medical Schools or make an individual assessment of your primary medical qualifications to assess whether you are eligible for testing.
-If we make an individual assessment of your medical qualifications, we may ask you to provide additional documentation of the study programme.
+If we make an individual assessment of your medical qualifications, we may ask you to provide additional documentation of the study program.